danimtb/pioneer3at_ETSIDI/README.md

 - depthimage to scan config.

-And implements easy to use tiny nodes:
+And implements easy to use nodes:

 - Teleoperation node.